 • IPv6 access is only available in the Chinese mainland.
 For global acceleration domain names, if IPv6 access is enabled, it will take effect only in the Chinese mainland.
 For domain names with acceleration outside the Chinese mainland, it cannot be enabled.

 Only existing tags are supported.

 The tag key and value are required when you add a tag.
 You can add or modify tags in Tag List.

 Configure business origin server information.
-If the CDN node has no resource cache, the node will pull the resource from the origin server and cache it.
+If a CDN node has no resource cache, the node will pull the resource from the origin server and cache it.

 |Origin type||External: select this if you already have your own business server. (i.e., origin server).

 COS origin: if resources are stored in COS, the bucket can be directly selected as the origin server.

 1. Multiple IPs can be configured as the origin server, which will be polled during origin-pull.